smortezah/smashpp/README.md

 ./install.sh
 ```

-**Note**: in all operating systems, in the case of permission denial, you can use the `sudo` command.
+>[!NOTE]
+> If you encounter permission issues on any operating system, consider using the `sudo` command.

 ## Usage